lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 directory and see the `README` file.

 ------------------------------------------------
-## Build the applications
+## How to build applications
 ------------------------------------------------

-To have information on how to build the applications, view documentation, etc, you will find a `README` file in each one of the two folder.
+To have information on how to build the applications, view documentation, etc, you will find a `README` file in each one of the two folders.

 Remember that you have to compile the BGLgeom library first.